-This included speech against the doctrines, principles, or tenets of other people’s religions, politics, ideology, or any other system of ideas in the marketplace.
+This included speaking against the doctrines, principles, or tenets of other people’s religions, politics, ideology, or any other system of ideas in the marketplace.
 This was in effect in America since its beginning and was built into the Bill of Rights by our Founding Fathers as a right not to be infringed.
 It was one of the basic liberties for which they were willing to fight and die.
 And they did.

 Many of us remember a time when even the hint of repression, either verbally or in writing, was met with instant condemnation—by virtually everyone.
 Now, if someone claims offense on any level, or even if there is a potential for offense, woe to that poor wretch who does the offending.

-This sea change first came to my attention some twenty-five years ago when a noted scholar appeared on the campus of an Ivy League university to give a lecture on intelligence and race, to be sure a topic guaranteed to offend someone.
+This change first came to my attention some twenty-five years ago when a noted scholar appeared on the campus of an Ivy League university to give a lecture on intelligence, to be sure a topic guaranteed to offend someone.
 But it was thought in those days that if a crackpot theory were presented publicly it could be refuted by debate and peer review.
 I was surprised to read that the lecture never took place because the students shouted him down, and out the door.
 So much for academic freedom.
 It turned out not to be merely an anomaly, but rather the harbinger of things to come.